shaoweikong/Mini-MATAR/README.md

-# Summary of what this repository contains
+# Project MMATAR

-This repository contains the
+This repository contains the Arduino code for MMATAR.

+This code utilises a 'bang bang' controller for obstacle avoidance.